happo/happo.io/README.md

 - With internal paths, combined with `publicFolders` configuration.
 E.g.
   `<img src="/assets/images/foo.png" />`.
 Make sure to add an (absolute) path to the folder containing your assets in the `publicFolders` config option.
-  Happo will automatically inline these as base64 URLs.
+  Happo will automatically include these images.
 - With images inlined as base64 URLs.
 This is often automated using webpack config, so that for you can `import fooImage from './images/foo.png'` directly.